 New students interested in the SAGE Community must complete the online housing request process.
 This includes paying a $350 non-refundable housing deposit and agreeing to the terms and conditions of the housing contract.
 During the online process students will be able to identify interest in the SAGE Community.

 The community will have two Resident Assistants and multiple SAGE Mentors and Liaisons.
-Additionally, there will be support from multiple campus partners including, the Center for Student Diversity, College of Liberal Arts, Academic Advising Center, the Academic Achievement Center, and Housing and Residence Life.
+Additionally, there will be support from multiple campus partners including, the Center for Student Diversity, College of Liberal Arts, Academic Advising Center, the Tutoring & Learning Center, and Housing and Residence Life.

 All students selected for the SAGE Community will be required to participate in the one week residential experience prior to move in.